Credit Card Data Breach Compensation Claims Guide

 If you’re intending to make a credit card company data breach claim, it’s important that you first ensure that you’re familiar with the limitation periods that apply.
 If not, you could risk losing the compensation that you deserve by attempting to claim outside of the eligibility time limit.

-• Generally, claimants have only 6 years within which they could be entitled to make a data breach claim.
+- Generally, claimants have only 6 years within which they could be entitled to make a data breach claim.

-• For data breach cases involving some sort of human rights breach, claimants have just 1 year within which they can claim before they’re no longer entitled to compensation.
+- However, for data breach cases involving some sort of human rights breach, claimants have just 1 year within which they can claim before they’re no longer entitled to compensation.

 Are you unsure whether you’re eligible to make a data breach claim?
-If so, please get in touch with one of our advisors today to receive a free assessment of your case.
+If so, then please get in touch with one of our advisors today to receive a free assessment of your case.

 Often, victims of a data breach aren’t aware that it’s occurred until they’re formally notified.
 Companies that suffer data breaches are legally required to inform anyone whose data may have been impacted within 72 hours of discovery.